LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: It won't look like this?

-JSV: No. But the painting is pointing to an ideal gentrifier, the old SoHo kind of gentrifier, you could say with a populist sort of aesthetic taste, you know, wealthy but art-loving and would want to retain some of the elements of the old neighborhood, even if he somehow ends up retaining only a fraction of it.
+JSV: No!
+But, you see, the painting is pointing to an ideal gentrifier, the old SoHo kind of gentrifier, you could say a gentrifier with a populist sort of aesthetic taste, you know, wealthy but art-loving and would want to retain some of the elements of the old neighborhood, even if he somehow ends up retaining only a fraction of it.

 MA: So the message is positive, then.

-JSV: Well, the positive angle is that the painting may be pointing to such concepts as inclusionary zoning, which is probably why I did the wall images the way I did them―it's not entirely clear here whether they're still graffiti or advertising graffiti.
+JSV: Well, the positive angle is that the painting may be pointing to such concepts as inclusionary zoning, which is probably why I did the wall images the way I did them―it's not entirely clear here whether they're still graffiti or advertising graffiti or ad graffiti with free graffitists' interventions or small distributors' or dealers' ad graffiti that didn't get approval from the brand owners.
 The only thing clearly finished as advertising graffiti there is that box of Irish Spring Sport, which incidentally is a product that doesn't even exist anymore.
 But even that is painted far from how the official ad campaign for the product went.
-Their marketing people would probably protest at how their defunct soap is being presented here.
+The brand's marketing people would probably protest at how their defunct soap is being presented here.
 Oh, the Polo Sport bag, too, of course.

 MA: Hmm.
 Why these two Sport brands?
 Are they supposed to signify something?

 JSV: Well, I don't know.
-Maybe because we all want to be part of the trend always, always wanting to be forever young and healthy upwardly mobile?
+Maybe because we all want to be part of the trend always, to be forever young and healthy and upwardly mobile?

 MA: What about the question that your colors here don't seem to have a comfortable sort of harmony?
 That you seem to have used too many colors?

 JSV: That's a good question. . . .
 You know, a spray-painted section of the city doesn't have a unifying color harmony.
-None that is not accidental, anyway, unless the artists get together and come up with an agreement, which is unheard of, as far as I know.
+None that is not accidental, anyway, unless the artists got together and came up with an agreement, which is actually unheard of, as far as I know, with truly independent graffiti.

 MA: But this is no longer that section of the city.
 It's already been gentrified.
 Or is it still in that process of development?

-JSV: It's in transit.
+JSV: It's in transit, yes.
 This is not a realist portrayal, as I said, and was contrived to dramatize a sort of transition, yes.

 But, then again, you see, it is actually also possible for a gentrification process to proceed without the involvement of a large corporation but simply through a neighborhood of individuals with new or old wealth, individual building owners who’ve collectively decided, separately or together, to invest or reinvest in the neighborhood, or in their own buildings, for whatever reason, kind of like what happened in Nakpil Street in Malate in the late 1990s that produced a neighborhood of new restos and bars.
 Suddenly, the street was the new nightlife destination.

-MA: You also combine figures and faces here that seem to come from different races.
+MA: That's nice. . . .
+You also combine figures and faces here that seem to come from different races.
 There's a white man's face looking like a young Dexter Holland, an Asian face looking like Takashi Murakami, . . .

 JSV: Yeah.
 Well, I just wanted this kind of multicultural look to represent any cosmopolitan spot in the world.
 So there's an ad box on the wall there that advertises a show in Galleri Egelund in Denmark, then there's a Five Below store there that I don't think has a licensee or franchisee in the Philippines yet.
 What, ₱500 below?